MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-read-replicas-geo.md

 A read replica can be created in the same region as the primary server or in a different geographical region.
 Geo-replication can be helpful for scenarios like disaster recovery planning or bringing data closer to your users.

 You can have a primary server in any [Azure Database for PostgreSQL flexible server region](https://azure.microsoft.com/global-infrastructure/services/?products=postgresql).
 A primary server can also have replicas in any global region of Azure that supports Azure Database for PostgreSQL flexible server.
-Additionally, we support special regions [Azure Government](/azure/azure-government/documentation-government-welcome) and [Microsoft Azure operated by 21Vianet](/azure/china/overview-operations).
-The special regions now supported are:
+Additionally, we also support special regions [Azure Government](/azure/azure-government/documentation-government-welcome) and [Microsoft Azure operated by 21Vianet](/azure/china/overview-operations).

-- **Azure Government regions**:
-  - US Gov Arizona
-  - US Gov Texas
-  - US Gov Virginia

-- **Microsoft Azure operated by 21Vianet regions**:
-  - China North 3
-  - China East 3
-  - China North 2
-  - China East 2

 ## Paired regions for disaster recovery purposes